In this post I will show you what you require in order to set up an online store.

 As you know, your payment gateway application may take a while to get processed.
 While you’re waiting, you can start populating your online store with products!

 Without them, you won’t be doing any selling on your website.
-It’s crucial that your product descriptions grab the attention of your customers.
+It’s crucial that you know how to write product descriptions that grab the attention of your customers.
 It might be worth hiring a copywriter to come up with content that packs a punch.

 Each product on your online store should also have a prominent “call to action” – i.e. “Buy Now”!
 You can usually arrange the layout of your call to action through your online store’s admin area.